 Driving Under the Influence, Law and Legal Definition

-According to California Vehicle Code (VC 23152 (e)) it is illegal to drive under the influence of drugs.
-Legislature defines “drugs” as any substance other than alcohol that can affect the person’s ability to drive by interfering his movement, reaction times, information processing etc. The “drugs” can even be prescription medication, or illicit narcotics or even over the counter medication.
+According to California Vehicle Code (VC 23152 (f)), it is illegal to drive under the influence of drugs.
+The legislature defines “drugs” as any substance other than alcohol that can affect the person’s ability to drive by interfering with his movement, reaction times, information processing, etc. The “drugs” can even be prescription medication, illicit narcotics, or even over-the-counter medication.
 Effects of marijuana on driving ability:

 - Loss of balance and coordination